Flexity Outlook (Toronto): Since 2020

+As of 18 February 2024, 4 out of 60 additional Flexity streetcars have been delivered.

 Maintenance

 The two existing carhouses had been designed to service the older high-floor streetcars with most equipment located under the vehicle floor, as opposed to low-floor vehicles with equipment located on the roof.
 They also did not meet the sufficient capacity to store all of the 30 m Flexity streetcars.

 On November 22, 2015, the TTC opened the Leslie Barns maintenance and storage facility, at the corner of Leslie Street and Lake Shore Boulevard East, exclusively to service the Flexity vehicles.
-A new building was also constructed at Roncesvalles Carhouse on the Queensway at Roncesvalles Avenue to service the Flexity vehicles.
+A new building was also constructed at Roncesvalles Carhouse on the Queensway at Roncesvalles Avenue at the southern end of Roncesvalles Village to service the Flexity vehicles.
+In May 2021, it was announced that the Hillcrest Complex will be expanded and upgraded, allowing 60 additional streetcars to be delivered.

 The TTC had set a target of 35000 km between failures for the Flexity streetcars, compared with about 7000 km on average between failures on the old fleet.
 The TTC had encountered door and communications problems with the delivered units.
 In December 2018, units failed on average after 12500 km of service.
 Bombardier planned to resolve this problem in early 2019.

 In February 2020, Bombardier informed the TTC that falling behind in maintaining its Flexity fleet could cause premature wear and higher rates of breakdown, and impact warranty coverage.
 The TTC had paused the vehicles' maintenance program in October 2019 due to the workload required to deal with Bombardier's welding repair program and to address broken brake shoes caused by a track defect.
-The TTC expected to resume the program in April 2020 amid the COVID-19 pandemic and the resultant reduction in ridership as well as to clear up a 25-car backlog within six months.
-The maintenance program applies to Flexity streetcars that have been in service for two years and involves inspecting components such as gear box, driver controller, power unit, and doors.
+The TTC expected to resume the program in April 2020 amid the COVID-19 pandemic in Toronto and the resultant reduction in ridership as well as to clear up a 25-car backlog within six months.
+The maintenance program applies to Flexity Outlook streetcars that have been in service for two years and involves inspecting components such as gear box, driver controller, power unit, and doors.